AS 91246 annotated exemplars

 This involves:

-- fully describing a spatial or temporal pattern of the geographic topic using geographic terminology and concepts
+• fully describing the global pattern of the geographic topic, using geographic terminology

-- fully explaining the factors and/or processes that contribute to this pattern
+• fully explaining the factors and/or processes that contribute to the pattern

-The student has fully described a spatial pattern of malaria, using geographic terminology.
+The student has fully described the global spatial pattern of malaria, using geographic terminology.

-The quality of the description is shown through the extension of the overall linear pattern (1).
+The quality of the description is shown through the extension of the global linear pattern (1).
 Detail is provided through descriptions of concentrations within the linear pattern and evidence that the line is broken (2).
 Reference to topics with similar spatial patterns adds fullness to the description (3).
+The examples used show the global scale of the topic and continue the focus on the global pattern.

 The student fully explains the two most significant factors contributing to the spatial pattern (climate and poverty).
 Discussion of climate and lack of sanitation interacting to contribute to the pattern (4) provides evidence of depth of understanding.
 Several poverty indicators contributing to the spatial pattern have been explained.
 The strength of this explanation is how pattern continues to form an integral part of the response (5).
 Global statistical evidence (6) supports the explanation.